-Johns Hopkins University is a premier research institution, and ENVS majors make the most of their time here by completing an independent research project or equivalent scholarly endeavor under faculty supervision for their Senior Capstone Experience.
-Gaining research experience is especially important for students who are planning to attend graduate school.
-An independent research project helps students understand the research process through firsthand experience, narrow down their particular area of interest, and even identify suitable graduate programs.
+Johns Hopkins University is a premier research institution, and gaining research experience is especially important for undergraduates who are considering attending graduate school.
+Completing an independent research project helps students to understand the research process through firsthand experience, narrow down their particular area of interest, and even identify suitable graduate programs.

 In addition to doing research with JHU faculty, interested students can pursue research opportunities outside of the university.
 The National Science Foundation’s (NSF) Research Experiences for Undergraduates program attracts participation from a wide array of universities across the country.
 Students work with researchers from the host institution during the summer and are awarded a stipend and support for travel and housing.
-A list of additional undergraduate research opportunities in a variety of disciplines can be found at the Maryland Center for Undergraduate Research.
+Other federal agencies also offer summer research/internship experiences and financial support, such as NOAA’s undergraduate scholarship programs.
 A helpful guide to advanced study and careers in STEM fields can be found at Pathways to Science.